paulflang/SBML2Julia/docs/python_api.rst

     >>> problem.plot_results(cond, path='path_to_plot.pdf', observables=[], size=(6, 5))

-where the optional ``observable`` argument accepts a list of observables that shall be plotted.
+where the optional ``observable`` argument accepts a list of observables that shall be plotted (if emppty, all observables specified in PEtab are plotted).
 The optional ``size`` argument specifies the size of the figure.

 If you want to update the nominal parameter values in your PEtab problem parameter table with the fitted values, run::

     >>> problem.write_optimized_Parameter_table()

 This will create a `post_fit_parameters.tsv` file in your PEtab problem directory.
-This can be useful to perform sensitivity analysis in other PEtab compatible optimization toolboxes such as `PyPesto <https://pypesto.readthedocs.io/en/latest/>`_.
+This can be useful to perform sensitivity analysis in other PEtab compatible optimization toolboxes such as `pyPesto <https://pypesto.readthedocs.io/en/latest/>`_.